-In the event of an uncontested election, no ballots will be mailed and the Board will declare the sole candidate as a member of OP&F's Board for the designated term, which will then be certified by AAA.
+Ballots are opened and counted in the presence, and under the supervision, of representatives from the independent election administrator.
+In the event of an uncontested election, no ballots will be mailed and the Board will declare the sole candidate as a member of OP&F's Board for the designated term, which will then be certified by the independent election administrator.